 - A. Set the source of SCL.
-In the example above, SCL is connected to C1. - B. Set the threshold level of SCL. - C. Set the source of SDA.
-In the example above, SDA is connected to C2. - D. Set the threshold level of the SDA channel. - E. Return to the previous menu. - F. Threshold level line.
+In the example above, SCL is connected to C4. - B. Set the threshold level of SCL.
+It is 1.7V for the LVTTL signal in this example. - C. Set the source of SDA.
+In the example above, SDA is connected to C1. - D. Set the threshold level of the SDA channel. - E. Return to the previous menu. - F. Threshold level line.
 It only appears when adjusting the threshold level.